veddevv/RoPY/README.md

 - Check if a user is banned on Roblox.
 - Simple and clean output with emoji-enhanced readability! 😎
 - Supports both English and Norwegian languages.
+- Improved error handling and user feedback for various scenarios.

 ## Usage 🛠️
 1. **Clone the repository**: